 Say you decided to be inevitable and embark on a new culinary adventure.
 You would want to sample a brand-new Indian cuisine for the very first time.
-Or maybe specifically try authentic north Indian cuisine.
+Or maybe specifically try authentic Indian cuisine.

 What’s all that comes to your mind when you think Indian food— rich, flavorful, and diverse?
 There is more to that.

 With every state, city, and even home having its own recipes, you can think of mixed food existence in India.
 That’s absolutely mind-boggling.

 In this article, you may want to explore the varied culture of Indian food.